Hands on laptop keyboard writing duplicate content

 Can duplicate content hurt my SEO?

 Yes, duplicate content can negatively impact your SEO by confusing search engines, diluting link equity, and potentially leading to lower rankings and reduced organic traffic.
+However, Google rarely penalizes sites for duplicate content unless it’s clear that the duplication is malicious or spammy.
+Most often, the impact is ranking dilution rather than penalties.

 How much duplicate content is acceptable?